apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 # CAS Common Properties

 This document describes a number of suggestions and configuration options that apply to and are common amongst a selection of CAS modules and features.
 To see the full list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Naming Convention

 - Settings and properties that are controlled by the CAS platform directly always begin with the prefix `cas`.
 All other settings are controlled and provided to CAS via other underlying frameworks and may have their own schemas and syntax. **BE CAREFUL** with the distinction.

-- Unrecognized properties are generally ignored by CAS and/or frameworks upon which CAS depends.
-This means if you somehow misspell a property definition or fail to adhere to the dot-notation syntax and such, your setting is entirely ignored by CAS and likely the feature it controls will never be activated in the way you intend.
+- Unrecognized properties are rejected by CAS and/or frameworks upon which CAS depends.
+This means if you somehow misspell a property definition or fail to adhere to the dot-notation syntax and such, your setting is entirely refused by CAS and likely the feature it controls will never be activated in the way you intend.

 ## Indexed Settings